Saint Helena: 15 57 S, 5 42 W;

 volcanism: the island volcanoes of Tristan da Cunha (2,060 m) and Nightingale Island (365 m) experience volcanic activity; Tristan da Cunha erupted in 1962 and Nightingale in 2004

-Saint Helena is one of the most remotely populated places in the world.
+Saint Helena is one of the most remote populated places in the world.
 The British Government committed to building an airport on Saint Helena in 2005.
-After more than a decade of delays and construction, a commercial air service to South Africa via Namibia was inaugurated in October of 2017.
+After more than a decade of delays and construction, a commercial air service to South Africa via Namibia was inaugurated in 2017.
 The weekly service to Saint Helena from Johannesburg via Windhoek in Namibia takes just over six hours (including the refueling stop in Windhoek) and replaces the mail ship that had made a five-day journey to the island every three weeks.

 Ascension Island: This barren and uninhabited island was discovered and named by the Portuguese in 1503.
 The British garrisoned the island in 1815 to prevent a rescue of NAPOLEON from Saint Helena.
 It served as a provisioning station for the Royal Navy's West Africa Squadron on anti-slavery patrol.
 The island remained under Admiralty control until 1922, when it became a dependency of Saint Helena.
 During World War II, the UK permitted the US to construct an airfield on Ascension in support of transatlantic flights to Africa and anti-submarine operations in the South Atlantic.
-In the 1960s the island became an important space tracking station for the US.
+In the 1960s, the island became an important space tracking station for the US.
 In 1982, Ascension was an essential staging area for British forces during the Falklands War.
 It remains a critical refueling point in the air-bridge from the UK to the South Atlantic.

-The island hosts one of four dedicated ground antennas that assist in the operation of the Global Positioning System (GPS) navigation system (the others are on Diego Garcia (British Indian Ocean Territory), Kwajalein (Marshall Islands), and at Cape Canaveral, Florida (US)).
+The island hosts one of four dedicated ground antennas that assist in the operation of the Global Positioning System (GPS) navigation system -- the others are on Diego Garcia (British Indian Ocean Territory), Kwajalein (Marshall Islands), and at Cape Canaveral, Florida (US).
 NASA and the US Air Force also operate a Meter-Class Autonomous Telescope (MCAT) on Ascension as part of the deep space surveillance system for tracking orbital debris, which can be a hazard to spacecraft and astronauts.

 Tristan da Cunha: The island group consists of Tristan da Cunha, Nightingale, Inaccessible, and Gough Islands.
 Tristan da Cunha, named after its Portuguese discoverer (1506), was garrisoned by the British in 1816 to prevent any attempt to rescue NAPOLEON from Saint Helena.
 Gough and Inaccessible Islands have been designated World Heritage Sites.
 South Africa leases a site for a meteorological station on Gough Island.